- About Extension

 CORVALLIS - Home gardeners are often frugal by nature.
 They save leftover garden seed from one year to the next and so forth.
 How long do seeds last?

-It depends on how you keep the seeds and what kind of seeds they are, explained Oregon State University vegetable researchers Deborah Kean and Jim Myers.
+It depends on how you keep the seeds and what kind of seeds they are, said Jim Myers, an Oregon State University vegetable breeder.

 If seeds are kept dry, they last longer than in more humid conditions.

-"Seed saving on the west side of the Cascades is more difficult than on the east side where it is drier," said Jim Myers, a vegetable breeder at OSU.
+"Seed saving on the west side of the Cascades is more difficult than on the east side where it is drier," said Myers.

 Some types of seeds are naturally more short-lived than others.